Understanding Worsted Weight Yarn: A Beginner's Guide

 • Yarn Care: Worsted-weight yarn care depends on its fiber content.
 Some are machine washable, while others require hand washing and flat drying.
 Always check the yarn label for care instructions.

-• It is sold as a skein, hank, ball, or cake.
+• How it's Sold: It is sold as a skein, hank, ball, or cake.

 Infographic showing yarn weights, different names to describe each weight, and number of wraps per inch for each weight catagory